optim996/WindowKV/README.md

 </p>

-## 🎉 News

-- [2025.02.15] This paper is submitted to ARR February.

 ## 💡 Introduction

-With the advancements in long-context inference capabilities of large language models (LLMs), KV cache has become one of the foundational components.
+With the advancements in long-context inference capabilities of large language models (LLMs), the KV cache has become one of the foundational components.
+However, its substantial GPU memory consumption makes KV cache compression a key technique for enabling efficient LLM inference in industrial scenarios.
 While recent studies have focused on optimizing the memory occupied by the KV cache, they overlook two critical factors: preserving semantic coherence and regarding task-specific characteristic during compression.
 To address these limitations, we propose a novel task-adaptive KV cache window selection method, **WindowKV**.
 WindowKV dynamically selects local semantic windows consisting of consecutive tokens, according to task-specific characteristics, ensuring the retained KV cache captures continuous, essential context.
-Furthermore, we introduce an intra-group layer KV cache indices sharing strategy to reduce computational overhead, achieving a balance between performance and efficiency.
+Additionally, we introduce an intra-group layer KV cache indices sharing strategy to reduce computational overhead, achieving a balance between performance and efficiency.
 We rigorously evaluate WindowKV on the LongBench benchmark, and the results demonstrate that it maintains a performance comparable to full KV cache retention while using only 12% of the original KV cache, significantly reducing memory requirements.
 Furthermore, our method also achieves state-of-the-art results in the Needle-in-a-Haystack evaluation, highlighting its effectiveness and robustness.

 In summary, our contributions are as follows: